aternosorg/modbot/README.md

 5. Create a [Discord application](https://discordapp.com/developers/applications/)
 6. Add a bot to it and copy the auth token
 7. Copy the example.config.json to config.json, add the auth token and configure mysql
-8. Run this command in the directory
+8. Run the following command in the directory

    ```bash
    node bot.js